 Non cault change the future unless you're willing to explore all the alternatives. comes up with something darker.
-Marching to the beat of your own techno-drammer, you believe that It's not exactly Halloween 24/7, but it's definitely night, You will be wearing black until somebody you rest secure in the knowledge that none of it could happen without your coding skill. you cost custom-code whatever you need it to do.
-Others may get geeky about the internet or games, but cyborgs in that mod.

-Coth Geek (36 - 40 Points)
+Marching to the best of your own techno-drummer, you believe that It's not exactly Halloween 24/7, but it's definitely night, You will be wearing black until somebody goth Geek (36 - 40 Points) you rest secure in the knowledge that none of it could happen without your coding skill. you wrote your first program in the sixth grade.
+You've been running Linux on your computer for games, but CODE BEEK (31 - 32 POINTS) worrying about now to beat the next level, you're geeked about how they did the shading on the you're getting interested in designing and programming games yourself.
+While others are It all started with Mario, Gameboy and Myst.
+Then you moved on to the hard stuff like EverQuest.
+Now Gamer Geek (26 - 30 Points) moded else needs to know.